Exam Bulletin – Agent

 - Criminal Record Supplemental Questionnaire – Signature and date required

-- Unofficial College Transcripts (If applicable to meeting Minimum Qualifications): However, candidates will be required to submit official transcripts upon appointment to a position.
+- Unofficial College Transcripts (If applicable to meeting Minimum Qualifications).
+Candidates will be required to submit official transcripts upon appointment to a position.

 Completed applications and all required documents must be received or postmarked by the cut-off date.
 Dates printed on Mobile Bar Codes, such as the Quick Response (QR) codes available at the USPS, are not considered Postmark dates for the purpose of determining timely filing of an application.
 Applications may be personally delivered between the hours of 8:00 AM and 5:00 PM, Monday through Friday (except State holidays), to ABC Human Resources.
 Applications will not be accepted via email, fax, or inter-agency mail.